Dementia is a condition that affects not only the person who has it but also their loved ones. It...

 - Keep Your Mind Active

-Aging has the highest risk of deteriorating mental function.
-Brain-stimulating activities such as reading, puzzles, playing games, etc., keep your mind active.
-These activities can delay the progression speed of dementia. - Stay Physically Active
+Aging is associated with the highest risk of deteriorating mental function.
+Brain-stimulating activities, such as reading, puzzles, playing games, etc., keep the mind active and can delay the progression of dementia. - Stay Physically Active

 Studies show that about 150 minutes of exercise a week can significantly reduce the onset of dementia in the elderly. - Quit Smoking